heathhenley/ChatGPTBot/readme.md

 "Hello!
 I'm here to help you with any questions or problems you may have.
 How can I assist you today?"
 ```
 For an example of how to use a custom Redis DB as a knowledge store, see the
 FastAPI example below.

-All of the examples here have been deployed on [railway.app](railway.app), but
+All of the examples here have been deployed on
-you could use whatever you like.
+[railway.app](railway.app), but you could use whatever you like.

+### Installation
+Currently you can only "install" by `git clone`ing the repo, and
+`pip install -r requirements.txt` the requirements (probably in a venv).
+Each
+example has it's own requirements.txt file, so you'll need to install those for
+whatever example you want to run.

 ### WilsonGPT - An AI Slack Bot to razz our good friend John on Slack
 This is a simple example of how to use this chatbot wrapper to create a slack bot.